eyadkobatte/personal-blog/content/blog/making-sense-of-destructured-imports-for-testing-and-stubs/index.md

 I faced this issue recently where we are using destructured imports in our node.js file and stubbing a few HTTP methods.
 All our stubs failed and our tests started making HTTP calls to actual APIs.
 I ran down this path of trying to google what was going wrong yet no results could be found.
 What I learnt from here mainly applies to testing but its applications could be anywhere we want to reuse a module/package instead of creating new instances of a package

-We are using [got](https://www.npmjs.com/package/got) as a HTTP library in our node.js backend.
-Got has been designed in such a way where the specific methods that are needed can be destructured and imported so we do not import the whole package.
+We are using [got](https://www.npmjs.com/package/got) as a HTTP library in our node.js backend. `GOT` has been designed in such a way where the specific methods that are needed can be destructured and imported so we do not import the whole package.
 Nice!!

 ```javascript
 // lib/func/index.js